artiepoole/artiepoole.github.io/projects.md

 <top>
 	<div class="container">
 	<h1> Hobbyist Projects</h1>
-	<p> This page is a list of projects I have worked on as a hobbyist circuit designer, carpenter, hacker (as-in maker) and code jockey. </p>
+	<p> This page is a list of projects I have worked on as a hobbyist circuit designer, carpenter, tinkerer and code jockey. </p>
 	</div>
 </top>
 <div class="row">